 Has that blessed 1000-year period begun yet, as we expected?
 Not exactly.

-Back then, we didn't like to talk much about those seven years of trouble, or the evil times immediately preceeding the Tribulation Period.
-Instead, we emphasized that the Lord would return for us at the Next Rapture Event and then seven years of trouble that would happen a safe distance away from us.
+Back then, we stressed that we were living in evil times that the Bible says would immediately preceed the Tribulation Period.
+And we emphasized that the Lord would return for us at the Next Rapture Event and then seven years of trouble would happen after we were airlifted to safety.

 To be honest, we thought that the world of the 1970s was as corrupt and evil as it could ever get.
 Despite the revival of the 60s and 70s, the moral climate in this country was only slightly improved in the 80s.
 Behind the scenes, the forces of evil continued to win recruits for the upside-down morality of political correctness, which requires its converts to embrace the worst types of perversity and corruption.